home-assistant/addons/zwave_js/DOCS.md

 <https://www.random.org/cgi-bin/randbyte?nbytes=16&format=h>

-Ensure you keep a backup of these key.
-If you have to rebuild your system and don't have a backup of these keys, you won't be able to reconnect to any securely included devices.
+Ensure you keep a backup of these keys.
+If you have to rebuild your system and don't have a backup of these keys, you won't be able to communicate to any securely included devices.
 This may mean you have to do a factory reset on those devices and your controller, before rebuilding your Z-Wave network.

+> NOTE: Sharing keys between multiple security classes is a security risk, so
+> if you choose to configure these keys on your own, be sure to make them
+> unique!

 #### Option `s0_legacy_key`

 S0 Security Z-Wave devices require a network key before being added to the network.
-You must set the `s0_legacy_key` configuration option to use a network key before adding these devices.
+This configuration option is required, but if it is unset the addon will generate a new one automatically on startup.

 #### Option `s2_access_control_key`

-S2 Security Z-Wave devices require three network keys before being added to the network.
-In order to use S2 Security, you must set this configuration option along with `s2_authenticated_key` and `s2_unauthenticated_key` before adding these devices.
-This key has no impact on unsecured devices or devices that are using S0 Security.
+The `s2_access_control_key` must be provided in order to include devices with the S2 Access Control security class.
+This security class is needed by devices such as door locks and garage door openers.
+This configuration option is required, but if it is unset the addon will generate a new one automatically on startup.

 #### Option `s2_authenticated_key`

-S2 Security Z-Wave devices require three network keys before being added to the network.
-In order to use S2 Security, you must set this configuration option along with `s2_access_control_key` and `s2_unauthenticated_key` before adding these devices.
-This key has no impact on unsecured devices or devices that are using S0 Security.
+The `s2_authenticated_key` must be provided in order to include devices with the S2 Authenticated security class.
+Devices such as security systems, sensors, lighting, etc. can request this security class.
+This configuration option is required, but if it is unset the addon will generate a new one automatically on startup.

 ### Option `s2_unauthenticated_key`

-S2 Security Z-Wave devices require three network keys before being added to the network.
-In order to use S2 Security, you must set this configuration option along with `s2_access_control_key` and `s2_authenticated_key` before adding these devices.
-This key has no impact on unsecured devices or devices that are using S0 Security.
+The `s2_unauthenticated_key` must be provided in order to include devices with the S2 Unauthenticated security class.
+This is similar to S2 Authenticated, but without verification that the correct device was included.
+This configuration option is required, but if it is unset the addon will generate a new one automatically on startup.

 ### Option `log_level` (optional)